jayshozie/ceng240/notes4newbies/W02-intro-to-algorithms-and-programming-languages.md

 | 1111          |       15      |            -7           |           -1           |

-The problem arises from this; in sign/magnitude notation, you start from zero, go up, and when you arrive at the middle of the table you start from zero, again, and then go down.
-In 2s compliment notation, you start from zero, go up to the middle of the table, and then go UP AGAIN, starting from the lowest number.
+The problem arises from this; in sign/magnitude notation, you start from zero, go up to the middle, and then start counting down.
+In 2s compliment notation, however, you start from zero, go up to the middle, then start counting up from the 'maximum' value up until that point.
+You can think of it this way, when you start counting from the maximum value (1111 in this case), and count the opposite way (subtracting 1 at every step) you count down, just like how would you in a number line.

 ### Deep Dive into Numbering Systems